Fullmeals.

 Step 11: Bulk Fermentation

 Cover the bowl and let the dough rest for bulk fermentation.
-The total bulk fermentation time, including all previous rests and folds, will be 5 hours and 30 minutes from the initial mixing.
+The total bulk fermentation time, including all previous rests and folds, will be from the initial mixing.

 Step 12: Dough Lamination